 Because of this HUGE turnaround in our relationship, I became extremely passionate about teaching others to manage their money well.
 I began reading every personal finance book I could get my hands on.

 Eventually, I felt called to develop my own personal finance courses, which include the Celebrating Financial Freedom online get out of debt course, and The Divine Art of Money- 21 Days to Manage Your Money Like a Pro!

 There are literally millions of couples that battle over money every day, just like Angie and I did.
 I hope our story will help you see that you can change your own life for the better as well.

 You can achieve freedom from the bondage of debt, freedom from money fights that hurt your marriage, and the freedom to live your best life because your money finally makes sense!

 Here's to Celebrating Your Financial Freedom!

 Check out our ranking in the Top Christian Personal Finance Blogs!

 To get started moving your money in the right direction with the Celebrating Financial Freedom blog, Start Here.

 Hi!
 I'm Dr. Jason Cabler.
-I'm a practicing dentist Hendersonville, TN.
+I'm a practicing dentist from Hendersonville, TN.
 I graduated from Belmont University in 1989 with a Bachelors degree in Biology.
 In 1993 I completed a Doctor of Dental Surgery degree from the University of Tennessee Center for Health Sciences.